ravaxis/dsc-extensions-to-linear-models-intro-nyc-ds-082619/README.md

 ### Polynomial Regression

-You'll then implement higher order equations for solving regressions.
+You'll then implement higher-order equations for solving regressions.
 A linear expression can be described by an equation in the form of y = mx + b.
 A polynomial expression brings in higher powers of x (squared, cubed, etc).
-By allowing for equations containing higher order terms it's quite possible that you'll be able to better fit a curve to your data set, better predicting future values.
+By allowing for equations containing higher-order terms you may be able to better fit a curve to your data set, better predicting future values.

 ### Bias-Variance Tradeoff